 The 5 Star quality grading awarded by VisitScotland (formerly the Scottish Tourist Board) to this annually inspected property allows us officially to describe it as 'exceptional, world-class' accommodation.

-(Inspected and graded on 30/7/15 Orlege scored 90%, well within the 87 - 100% Quality Assurance Range for 5 STAR Scottish Tourist Board self-catering accommodation)
+(Inspected and graded on 26/9/19 Orlege scored 89%, which is within the 87 - 100% Quality Assurance Range for 5 STAR Scottish Tourist Board self-catering accommodation)

 Why our less mobile guests love Orlege